wikiforest/deployment/README.md

 ## Log Files
 Fluentd Document: [https://docs.fluentd.org/](https://docs.fluentd.org/ "https://docs.fluentd.org/")

-All log files are in `/deploy/fluentd/logs`
+All log files are in `/deploy/fluentd/logs`, and you may use `less -R` to view log files.

 ## Local Develop Tools
 ### Adminer